WebOrigami/docs/src/content/language/scope.md

 You can fix this by defining a file called `ori.config.js` at the root level of your project.
 This configuration file has two roles: 1) it marks the root of your project, and 2) it defines the project's base scope.

-The simplest definition of `ori.config.js` is to export the Graph Origami built-in functions:
+The simplest definition of `ori.config.js` is to export the Web Origami built-in functions:

 ```js
 // ori.config.js